When TMJ Dysfunction Contributes to Meniere’s Disease

 Aural Fullness

-A feeling of fullness or pressure in the ear may arise from TMJ dysfunction that interferes with drainage and balance.
+A sensation of fullness or pressure may stem from TMJ dysfunction affecting drainage and equilibrium.

 Our Commitment